jcondotta/cards/README.md

 ### Infrastructure:

 - **Amazon DynamoDB**: NoSQL database used for storing card information.
-- **AWS Lambda**: Serverless compute platform for running the process-cards-service.
+- **AWS Lambda**: Serverless compute platform for running the process-service.
 It handles event-driven tasks, such as processing card-related operations from Amazon SQS, without the need to manage underlying servers.
-- **Amazon ECS Fargate**: A fully managed container orchestration service used to run the manage-cards-service container.
+- **Amazon ECS Fargate**: A fully managed container orchestration service used to run the management-service and query-service containers.
 It allows for secure and scalable execution of containers without managing underlying infrastructure, running in private subnets for improved security.
-- **Amazon EC2 Instance**: Virtual machines used to run the query-cards-service.jar in a private subnet, providing flexibility and control over compute resources.
+- **Application Load Balancer (ALB)**: Traffic routing between clients and backend services (ECS, EC2), ensuring high availability.
-- **Application Load Balancer (ALB)**: A managed load balancer used to distribute incoming HTTP/HTTPS traffic from the internet to backend services (ECS tasks and EC2 instances).
-It resides in public subnets and ensures high availability and scalability.
+- **Amazon ElastiCache for Valkey**: Distributed caching for low-latency card retrieval.
-- **Terraform**: Infrastructure as Code (IaC) tool used for managing AWS resources like DynamoDB, Lambda, API Gateway, ECS, ALB, and EC2 instances.
+- **Terraform**: Infrastructure as Code (IaC) tool used for managing AWS resources like DynamoDB, Lambda, API Gateway, ECS, ALB and ElastiCache.
 - **LocalStack**: A fully functional local AWS cloud stack used for local testing of AWS services like DynamoDB, Lambda, and ECS.

 ### Authentication: